I've been a vegetarian for years and years. I try not to be preachy about the issue

 The biggest bird, clearly the ring leader, dove back down and scooped all of the doughy orbs in his beak one after the other like a game of jacks.
 He didn't swallow but instead mocked his hungry colleagues with what looked like a toothy smile, and then soared off with the ill-gotten gains.

 Not long after that up-close encounter with unadulterated GOP-like behavior, I witnessed a bear trotting down the side of the country road methodically knocking over the full trash cans that lined his route.
 He didn't even slow down to snack.
-He was just being destructive.
+He was just being a dick.

 It should go without saying that reptiles are clearly right-wingers.